Gilbertsb/Car_online_booking_Webdev_projec-PHP-SQL-JS-CSS-HTML-/README.md

-# Gilbert_sibomanaWebdev_project
+# Gilbert_sibomanaWebdev_project_PHP-SQL
-This Repository include Web developement final project, and it is about Car rental

-To run this project you need to have Xamp installed
+This project is about renting carS online, it was made by using PHP,SQL,JS,CSS,HTM.